 Spatchcock or butterfly chicken is the only way I roast a whole chicken!
 This is actually one of the first cooking methods I learned in culinary school.
 Learning this technique was has honestly been heaven sent!
 I mean, you can cook a whole chicken and get the perfect crispy crust and flavorful, tender meat in 45 minutes!
 What is not to love!?

-It’s been years since I first learned how to spatchcock chicken (about 8 to be exact), but the technique is so ingrained in me that when I see a whole chicken I automatically know what to do with it!
+It’s been years since I first learned how to spatchcock chicken in culinary school, but the technique is so ingrained in me that when I see a whole chicken I automatically know what to do with it!

 Why should I spatchcock my chicken?